Margaret Lydia Faith Coote1

 Consanguinity Index=0.0%

-Rachel Noel was the daughter of Sir Wriothesley Baptist Noel, 2nd Earl of Gainsborough and Hon.
-Catherine Greville.1 She married Henry Somerset, 2nd Duke of Beaufort, son of Charles Somerset, Marquess of Worcester and Rebecca Child, on 26 February 1705/6 at Chapel Royal, St. James's Palace, St. James's, London, England, with a fortune of £60,000.1 She died on 13 September 1709, in childbed.1 She was buried at Badminton, Gloucestershire, England.1 She died intestate and her estate was administered on 20 October 1709.1
+Rachel Noel was the daughter of Wriothesley Baptist Noel, 2nd Earl of Gainsborough and Hon.
+Catherine Greville.1 She married Henry Somerset, 2nd Duke of Beaufort, son of Charles Somerset, Marquess of Worcester and Rebecca Child, on 26 February 1705/6 at Chapel Royal, St. James's Palace, St. James's, London, EnglandG, with a fortune of £60,000.1 She died on 13 September 1709, in childbed.1 She was buried at Badminton, Gloucestershire, EnglandG.1 She died intestate and her estate was administered on 20 October 1709.1

-As a result of her marriage, Rachel Noel was styled as Duchess of Beaufort on 26 February 1705/6.
 From 26 February 1705/6, her married name became Somerset.
+After her marriage, Rachel Noel was styled as Duchess of Beaufort on 26 February 1705/6.

 Luttrell described her as "a woman of very great virtues."2